AdiMarianMutu/Bluetooth-File-Transfer/README.md

 The project is pretty basic, you can select a single file, scan for the available Bluetooth devices, choose one and start the file transfer.

-A screenshot of the compiled GUI in action
+A screenshot of the compiled tool in action

 ![Alt Text](https://i.imgur.com/6YrGJcJ.png)